 Shall submit monthly reports to the Board of Directors.
 The accounts shall be kept in a manner that will allow for an annual audit.

-Shall obtain a list of paid members from the Membership Chairman and give the President and Secretary verified copies.
+Shall work with the Membership Chairman to keep an accurate list of paid members.

 Shall deliver to his successor all papers pertaining to the office within one month after the election.
 These papers shall include, but are not limited to, vouchers, books, checks, and bank books.

 SECTION 6.
 LIBRARIAN

 The Librarian shall have care and custody of all media, herein after referred to as the library, belonging to SAAZ.

+Shall serve as Chairman of the Education Committee, unless another Chairman is appointed and approved by the Board.

-Shall maintain an accurate account of all major publications and provide a list to the secretary semi-annually for publication in the newsletter.
+Shall maintain an accurate account of all major publications and provide a list to the secretary and Newsletter Editor semi-annually for publication in the newsletter.

-Any new publication purchased with SAAZ shall be pre-approved by the board.
+Any new publication purchased with SAAZ funds shall be pre-approved by the board.

-Shall deliver to his successor the library, up to date inventory there of and current check out list.
+Shall deliver to his successor the library, up to date inventory thereof and current check out list.

 SECTION 7.
 NEWSLETTER EDITOR